The Psychology of Mockery

 This helps explain why mockery thrives in polarized environments.
 The more you divide the world into us and them, the easier it becomes to treat their distress as entertainment.
 Their pain stops being pain and becomes evidence, proof they are weak, proof they are foolish, proof they deserve what happened.
 Mockery becomes moralized.
 It becomes permission.

 In some people, there is also a more personal emotional deficit: low tolerance for vulnerability.
 They cannot sit with sadness, fear, disappointment, or grief, whether in themselves or in others.
-They experience another person’s emotion as a kind of contamination.
-Mockery is a cleaning ritual.
+They experience another person's emotion as a kind of contamination.
+Mockery is a clearing mechanism.
 It pushes the feeling away.

 This is one reason mockery so often appears as a reflex.
 It is a defense.
 If you laugh at the emotion, you do not have to feel it.
 If you ridicule it, you do not have to acknowledge its meaning.

-A surprising amount of mockery is not powered by confidence.
+A significant amount of mockery is not powered by confidence.
 It is powered by insecurity that has learned to wear a smirk.

 People who have been taught that emotions are embarrassing often develop a brittle relationship with their own inner life.
 They suppress.
 They minimize.
 They posture.
-Then, when they see someone else expressing what they are not allowed to express, they experience discomfort.
+When they see someone else expressing what they are not allowed to express, they experience discomfort.
 That discomfort needs an outlet.
 Mockery provides it.

 Group Dynamics and the Reward of Belonging